mortii/anki-morphs/docs/src/developer_guide/databases.md

 can be identical even if they are derived from two different bases, eg:

 ```
-Inflection : Base
+Inflection : Lemma
 ある : 有る
 ある : 或る
 ```

-Using an int as a primary key is preferable over text objects, but hashing the norm and base would lead to a high likelihood of collisions because of the following:
+Using an int as a primary key is preferable over text objects, but hashing the lemma and inflection would lead to a high likelihood of collisions because of the following:

     # sqlite integers are max 2^(63)-1 = 9,223,372,036,854,775,807